Last update: 21-10-2019 - older versions

-DAB transmissions in Sweden started in 1995 and today coverage is 35% of the population with services from public service broadcaster Swedish Radio (SR) and commercial radio.
-The licence under which SR operates is valid until 31 December 2019 and commercial broadcasters operates under licenses that are valid until September 2022.
+DAB transmissions in Sweden started in 1995 and today population coverage stands at 42%, with services from public service broadcaster Swedish Radio (SR) and commercial radio.

 The Swedish DAB network (mux 1) is operated by Teracom AB and covers the cities Stockholm, Södertälje, Uppsala, Enköping, Luleå, Malmö and Göteborg using a multi-frequency network on frequencies 12C and 12B.
 The coverage of mux 1 is currently 41.8% of the population or about 3 million people.

 Mux 1 holds 8-10 regular and licensed services, all from Swedish Radio.
 All services in mux 1 are currently broadcast in DAB.
 All audio services hold DLS.

 The Swedish DAB+ network (mux 2) is operated by Teracom AB under a specific test license and covers major cities Stockholm, Uppsala and Gävle using a multi-frequency network on frequencies 12C and 12D.
 Coverage reaches 27% of the population or about 2.5 million people.
 Mux 2 currently holds 9 pilot services from several major broadcasters (MTG radio and SBS radio), as well as some local community radios.
 All services in mux 2 are broadcasted in DAB+.
 All audio services hold DLS and SLS.

 Please visit the Teracom website for coverage maps.

 In this country there are

 - National multiplexes: 2 Regular